MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 You can enable and disable Mobile Center Push at runtime.

-If you disable it, the SDK will stop updating the WNS registration identifier that is used to push notificatons, but the existing one will continue  to work.
+If you disable it, the SDK will stop updating the WNS registration identifier that is used to push notifications, but the existing one will continue  to work.

 In other words, disabling the Mobile Center Push in the SDK will **NOT** stop your application from receiving push notifications.